 - 2 Large Mixing Bowls

 - 1 Medium Mixing Bowl

 - 12 Pot Pie Casseroles or 1 large casserole

 - 2 Large Cookie Sheets

 - CHICKEN AND VEGETABLES: Add chicken, water, onion halves, bay leaves and dill to stock pot.
 Bring to a boil then cover and reduce to a simmer.
 Poach chicken cutlets about 20 minutes or until done.
 Remove cooked chicken from liquid (reserve liquid) and cool.
 Cut chicken into small cubes.
 Set aside.

 - Prepare vegetables while chicken is cooking.
 Trim both ends of string beans and cut them into one inch pieces.
 Rinse well with broccoli florets and baby carrots.
 Bring about two inches of the liquid in which the chicken was cooked to boil in one skillet.
-(Use plain water if you are dividing your vegetables between carnivores and vegetarians.)Add vegetables and steam two minutes.
+(Use plain water if you are dividing your vegetables between carnivores and vegetarians.)Add broccoli, beans and carrots.
+Return to a boil.
+Steam two minutes.
 Remove vegetables with a spider or slotted spoon and place in large mixing bowl.

 - SAUCE: Heat oil in skillet over medium flame.
 Spoon flour into oil and stir vigorously with a wooden spoon until a smooth paste forms.
 Slowly, pour vegetable broth into skillet and stir until blended.
 Add coconut milk and continue to stir thoroughly.
 Be sure to bring spoon down to the bottom of the pan when stirring to prevent anything from sticking.
 Stir sauce until sauce has thickened.
 Add lemon juice and hot pepper sauce.
 Season to taste with sea salt and freshly ground black pepper.
 Cool slightly.